 Success hasn't been without its price, however.
 A single mother, her son has had well-publicised problems with heroin.
 "I've had my challenges," she confesses.
 "You do blame yourself for that, but I think he now understands my work ethic and what I provided for him."
 It's a rare moment of self-doubt.

 But it doesn't last.
 Devey is quickly back to business, talking about her expansion into Italy and Eastern Europe and her plans to take Pall-Ex into fast-growing economies such as Malaysia, Russia, the United Arab Emirates and the Far East.

 With such an entrepreneurial drive, why has she stayed in transport and logistics?
 Why not something more glamorous?
 "Once you're in, it's difficult to get out of," she explains.
 "It's one of the largest employing industries in the world."

 But if you had your time again?
 "I'd probably go into a service industry with a model I could franchise, with low capital expenditure and high returns," she says without hesitation.
 No frills, no nonsense, always the business brain tick-tick-ticking away.

-Devey replaced James Caan on Dragons' Den in 2011.
+Devey replaced James Caan on Dragons' Den.
 It was a natural next step for one of the UK's highest-profile business figures.
-Devey herself was delighted with the appointment, saying: "I would have loved the opportunity to have stood before the Dragons, and I will remember my own experiences and the realities of running a business today, when choosing to support - or reject - the budding entrepreneurs joining me in the Den."
+Devey herself was delighted with the appointment, saying: "I would have loved the opportunity to have stood before the Dragons, and I remembered my own experiences and the realities of running a business today, when choosing who to support - or reject."